Press | MW:M

 Also returning is the showcase event MW:M Live and the listen to berlin: Awards, and we welcome back the MW:M Satellite Events, which include a variety of decentralized workshops, office hours, and receptions.
 The first partners contributing to the comprehensive conference program are Bundesverband Musikindustrie (BVMI), Verband unabhängiger Musikunternehmer*innen (VUT), Clubcommission Berlin, and Association for Electronic Music (AFEM).

 Stephan Hengst, Director of Most Wanted: Music: “We’re transmitting as much of our diverse, high-quality program and networking opportunities online as possible, without losing the high degree of interaction and unity between speakers, guests, and artists – something that has always been particularly appreciated by MW:M’s participants.”

 Do you have an idea for an inspiring talk, creative workshop, or an innovative, digital networking session?
 Do you want to partner with us as a sponsor or host your own satellite event?
 We’d love to hear from you!
 Apply here until June 15.

-Advance ticket sales begin in June 2020 and there will be a modular ticket system for individual programme elements.
+There will be a modular ticket system for individual program elements.
 As always, members of the Berlin Music Commission will pay a reduced price.
 Not a member yet?
 Join now!